Database Backup and Restore

 Only try to repair the application whose deployed data is stored in the given collection.

 After a complete restore into a clean database, the clean-all and repair functions would typically be combined in the following XQuery:

-The above instructions assume that you have a standard eXist installation directory in place, either from a release package or a full build environment.
-That is not always the case on remotely deployed server instances that might be running using only an eXist WAR file in an application server (eg. Tomcat).
+The instructions above assume you have a standard eXist installation in place, either from a release package or a full build environment.
+That is not always the case on remotely deployed server instances.

 To support such deployment scenarios, there is a tool called

 restores local to the deployed server.
 The tool can be found in the sub-folder

 tools/backrest.
 You can compile the tool by running